The digital media team at the Texas General Land Office is currently working on a complete re-design of the current GLO website.

 Commissioner Bush is also committed to helping fellow Texans in his private life.
 He co-chaired a $30 million capital campaign for Big Brothers Big Sisters in North Texas and served as the co-chairman of the Dallas/Fort Worth Celebration of Reading.
 He was the Tarrant County chairman for Uplift Education — a highly successful Dallas-based public charter network focused on closing the achievement gap in inner-city public schools.
 He also served on the Board of Trustees for the Bob Bullock Texas State History Museum in Austin.

 Commissioner Bush is the grandson of President George H.W.
 Bush, the son of former Florida Governor Jeb Bush and the nephew of President George W. Bush.
-He lives in Austin with his wife, Amanda, who is an attorney and partner at Jackson Walker, LLP, and their son, Prescott.
+He lives in Austin with his wife, Amanda, and their two sons, Prescott and Jack.